 (structure-name pattern1 ... patternn), it matches only a structure-name structure, assuming its field values match pattern1, ..., patternnObviously, matching an instance of posn with a pattern is just like matching a cons pattern.
-Note though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for programmer-introduced structure type definitions:
+Note though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for our own structure type definitions:

 > (define-struct phone [area switch four]) > (match (make-phone 713 664 9993) [(phone x y z) (+ x y z)])

-(? predicate-name), it matches only when (predicate-name v) produces #trueThis expression produces 1, the result of the second clause, because 1 is not a symbol.
+(? predicate-name), it matches when (predicate-name v) produces #trueThis expression produces 1, the result of the second clause, because 1 is not a symbol.

-Sample Problem: Design the function last-item, which retrieves the last item on a non-empty list.
+Sample Problem Design the function last-item, which retrieves the last item on a non-empty list.
 Recall that non-empty lists are defined as follows:

 ; [Non-empty-list X] -> X ; retrieve the last item of ne-l (check-expect (last-item '(a b c)) 'c) (check-error (last-item '())) (define (last-item ne-l) (match ne-l [(cons lst '()) lst] [(cons fst rst) (last-item rst)]))